Applied-Materials-Technology/dalmatian-trainer/stereo_dic_lab.md

 **Cross Correlation Check**:

-1. Take images and save them to the correct directory and subfolder.
+1. Take a static image of the specimen and save it to the correct directory and subfolder.
 2. Open MatchID 2D software and select your reference image by clicking the 'Reference Image' button.

-    * Your reference image will be the first frame taken by the master camera (camera 0).
+    * Your reference image will be the image taken by the master camera (camera 0).
 3. Using the 'Deformed Image' button select your deformed images.

-     * Ensure the selected deformed images are also taken by the master camera.
+    * Your deformed image will be the image taken by camera 1.

 4. Select your region of interest (ROI) by clicking on 'Drawing Tools' and outline the shape of your test piece.
 5. By clicking on 'Processing Options' select the required correlation criterion and select 'OK'.
 6. To begin the correlation, select the 'Processing' option from the menu bar and click on 'Start Correlation'.